Cardiff Moving Costs: What Affects Time and Pricing

 Example 4: 2-bed terrace with narrow street and long carry

-A van can enter the street but must park away from the door due to tight parking.
-The crew walks further and navigates stairs, reducing loads per hour and extending the schedule.
+A van can enter the street but must park away from the door because parking is tight.
+The crew walks farther and navigates stairs, reducing loads per hour and extending the schedule.

 Example 5: Large flat with loading bay and school-run congestion